mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 Furthermore, the plugin then starts a loop that runs in the background and checks if the certificate is about to expire.
 If it is, CoreDNS will initialize a restart which in turn leads to the plugin setup being executed again, which leads to a new certificate being obtained.

 ## Futute work
+There are more ways in which CoreDNS and the ACME protocol could be used for certificate management.

+* CoreDNS could provide an API to let solve the AMCE Challenge for other (web-)servers
+* CoreDNS could use the API of another DNS provider to obtain a certificate for domain without having to be the autoritative DNS server itself

 ## References
 Certmagic: https://github.com/caddyserver/certmagic

 [ACME]: https://www.rfc-editor.org/rfc/rfc8555
 [comic]: https://howdns.works/ep1/
+[adventours in selfhosting autoritative DNS servers]: https://mariuskimmina.com/blog/2022-06-05-adventours-in-selfhosting-dns/